 Nikko says nothing, doesn’t have to, she takes her role of mom like she does everything else, deathly serious.

 Nikko blinks, stands behind Amaya, me in front.
-Amaya looks up at me, questioning eyes.
-She’s been with us long enough to gauge our atmospheric changes, she’s a sensitive artist after all.
+Amaya looks up at me, she’s been with us long enough to gauge our atmospheric changes, she’s a sensitive artist after all.
 She knows to hold her place between us and ask no questions.

 Three pukes come through the car, wagging change cups under passenger noses.